alexeymhv/adop-cartridges-cookbook/_docs/recipes/calling-downstream-job.md

 You can trigger the next job as a post-build action using a downstreamParameterized{} method.

-The following snippet should be placed inside the job definition.
+The following snippet should be placed inside the job definition:

 ```
     publishers {